 Today I’m in Barcelona, giving the opening keynote at the EFMA Channels and Customer Experience Forum, an event where the finance sector looks at best practice, today and tomorrow, in customer relations.
 My talk is about the impact of technology on the future of banking, particularly with regards to that critical interface between bank and customer.
 What does it look like in the future?
+How do you build a bionic banker?
 Here’s what I will say.

 We are all augmented by technology.
 Don’t believe me?
 How did you get here this morning?
 Who used a mapping application on their phone?
 Who knew where to be and when because of their digital diary?
 Who has already taken a photo to share?